stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### SHMERR

-No, I-- no, no, I was speaking to Gaia and Gaia assured me that all of you are, are problematic, I'm sure, and that it is not just me.
+You know what?
+I know--now, I was speaking to Gaia and Gaia assured me that all of you are--are problematic I'm sure, and that it is not just me.

 #### TIM